 Help Your Child Discover New Foods

 The more exposure you give your kids to new, whole foods, the more their curiosities will peak.
-Help to develop their interest in new foods by looking at produce together in books and then going on a special outing just to check out fruits and vegetables at the grocery store.
+Help to develop their interest in new foods by looking at produce together at farm stands and the grocery store.
 Let your child pick out a few different items that he would like to taste and buy a few items at a time.
-Your child may be more likely to try new foods if he’s involved in the process.
 But don’t get discouraged if your child doesn’t like the foods he’s picked out to try — remember, tasting is an experiment and learning to like foods is a journey from babyhood onward.
 There’s nothing “wrong” about it!

 “It is developmentally appropriate for young children to be picky about food,” Hamacher says.
 So be very cautious about telling your child — labeling your child — as picky or fussy.